AdobeDocs/destination-sdk.en/help/audience-metadata-management.md

 ---
-description: Use audience metadata templates to programmatically create, update, or delete audiences (segments) in your destination platform.
+description: Use audience metadata templates to programmatically create, update, or delete audiences (segments) in your destination.
 title: Configuration options for credentials in Destination SDK
 exl-id: 63ed9a03-eb4d-46c6-85e9-6c1d84acdbad
 ---